 Second, Turkey might hope to strengthen its position with the European Union.
 The failure to consummate the long courtship between Turkey and Europe is a product of many factors—not least a lingering European suspicion that Turkey’s Islamic history and culture renders it incompatible as a full partner with countries informed by a predominantly Christian and liberal heritage.
 If Turkey risks its own blood and treasure in order to defeat Islamic extremists, it will have done its European and NATO allies a great favour.
 If there’s justice in the world, Turkey should expect to be rewarded for its actions.

 So, is the deployment of Turkish forces imminent?
 Probably not.
 The degree of latent opposition to Turkey seizing and holding Iraqi and Syrian territory is enough to justify caution.
 Furthermore, there’s the Turkish government’s own antipathy to the plight of the Kurds.
 But the mere threat of Turkish military involvement may be enough to galvanize others—notably the Iraqis—to do what needs to be done.
 Indeed, Turkey’s strategic value may be less a matter of what it does than what it might do.
 For example, one wonders what strategic concessions might be made by the likes of Iraq, Iran, Syria and Russia simply in order to keep Turkish soldiers at home.

 Simon Longstaff is executive director of St James Ethics Centre.
-One of his roles is to provide support to the Australian Defence Force in its preparation of personnel prior to deployment overseas.
-Image courtesy of Flickr user Trocaire.
+Image courtesy of Flickr user Andrew Menage.